balladeer/effective-enigma/burrow/story_overview.md

 - Reaction: worry -- something's down here?
 - Dillema: leave, follow, or explore elsewhere?
 	+ station drones would have cleaned -- it's something else
+	+ denial: we're in the Burrow -- everything's fine here
 	+ leave -- whoever it is might catch us (so what -- they shouldn't be here either)
 	+ explore elsewhere? (most of the station is boring -- take opportunities when you can)
 	+ explore (Sase gets to stay with Ágdá)

 <!-- Dynamite Proactive -->